atorger/gpx-elevation/README.md

   activities.
 The fix-points.json contains LIDAR fix points for those tracks.
     - It's interesting to compare how close the results are with and without provided fix points.
+- The more we low pass filter the output the less elevation gain we will get, as the small peaks/dips are smoothed out.
+A --filter_width of 50 meters seems to yield elevation gain matching typical GPS altimeters, but requires very good horizontal alignment.
+The default 100 meters is more conservative and will yield a bit lower elevation gain, but minimizes false details.